-Death Valley holds the title for driest, hottest, and lowest National Park of the 59 in the U.S. PLUS it’s the largest National Park outside of Alaska.
-We had two full days to see as much as we could and we’re already planning our next trip back to explore more of this diverse landscape.
+Death Valley National Park is located on the California, Nevada state borders in the United States.
+Death Valley holds the title for driest, hottest, and lowest of all the U.S. National Parks.
+PLUS it’s the largest National Park outside of Alaska.
+In January, Logan and I spent the Perfect Weekend in Death Valley National Park.
+The plan was to see as much as we could in the time we had.
+The National Park was so amazing, we’re already planning our next trip back to explore more of this diverse landscape!

 The park entrance fee is $25 usd per vehicle per day- I have an annual pass ($80 usd) we used to get in.
 With over 3 million acres of wilderness, sand dunes, slot canyons, rocky rainbow peaks, and miles of back country roads to explore- where do you begin?!
 We flew into Las Vegas after work the Friday of MLK weekend and rented a car to make the 2 hour drive through the desert into Death Valley.

-Tip: Make your rental car and camping reservations early.
+PRO TIP: Make your rental car and camping reservations early.
 Spend the money on a 4×4 high clearance vehicle.
-You’ll need one if you plan to do the back country drives- that includes the famous racetrack.
+You’ll need one if you plan to do the backcountry drives- that includes the famous racetrack.
 It’s 27 miles of HARD road to get there, and the ever logical Logan deemed our compact car unfit for such conditions… preventing us from seeing the racetrack and other park sites (getting a flat or needing a tow truck in the middle of no where sounded not so fun).

 We spent more time dicking around in Vegas than we anticipated, so we got to the park a little later than planned, meaning we got to drive around in the dark looking for an open site… the campground is first come first serve and there were plenty of spots (it seems we’ve made setting up camp in the dark an unintentional tradition).
 The campsite didn’t have a fire pit or picnic table but the campground had water and flush toilets (no showers).
 The sites weren’t very private and it felt like we were in a giant parking lot more than a campground.
 We set up our tent facing to the darkest side, and watched the sky light up with stars.